Edd-Cole/tech-test-practice/README.md

 ```http
 npm test [ADD_FILE_NAME_HERE]
 ```
-Next up are the functions, these will be where you can create the functions for the tests.
-This is where you will write your code.
+Next up are the functions, this is where you will write your code.
 The functions are as bare as possible so you can build them up from scratch.

 Lastly, are the solutions.
 These are my solutions, annotated, so you can understand my thought process for each tech test.
-Try to tackle the tech tests on your own and only review my answers after you have succeeded in passing the tests, or have attempted multiple times.
-Trying once for 5 minutes and then looking at the answers isn't going to help you.
+Try to tackle the tech tests on your own and only review my answers after you have succeeded in passing the tests, or have attempted multiple times without success.
+Trying once for 5 minutes and then looking at the answers won't help you get the most out of these challenges.

 ---
 ## <span id="usingSols">Using Solutions</span>:
 If you ever find yourself stuck, I have annotated solutions for you to look at.

-If you want to test whether they really do work, you can change the requires statements on the relevant to to "../solutions/[FILE_NAME_HERE]".
-This shall show you the tests working!
+If you want to test whether they really do work, you can change the requires statements on the relevant file to "../solutions/[FILE_NAME_HERE]".
+This will show you the tests working!

-I hope having solutions and guiding you through them will help you understand my solution and how to tackle the problem.
+I hope having solutions and guiding you through them will help your understanding and how to tackle the problems.

 Good luck and have fun!

 ---
 ## <span id="sec1">SECTION 1.
 INTERMEDIATE</span>:

-These tech tests are to help you get used to tougher challenges than you may have dealt with on the course.
+These tech tests are to help you get used to tougher challenges that you may face in interviews.

 If there is something you don't quite understand, I highly recommend you look it up.
 You would be expected to do so in <em>your</em> tech test!